WHusssain937/Milestone-Project-4/README.md

 ##### Acknowledgements
 I would like to thank the following people for the help they provided:
-* My menter Dick Vlannderen for helping guide me through this in our sessions.
+* My menter Dick Vlaanderen for helping guide me through this in our sessions.
 * The tutors at Code Institute for being patience and extremely helpful throughout the project.